 The owners of the self-service storage facility have a lien on all personal property located at the self-storage facility for rent, labor, late-payment fees or other charges, present or future, incurred pursuant to the rental agreement, and for expenses necessary for the storage, sale, or disposal of personal property.

 If any part of the rent or other charges is unpaid for 14 consecutive days, a storage facility owner may terminate the right of the occupant to the use of the storage space by sending a notice to the last known address.
-Business & Professions code 21703 details the information that must be included in the preliminary lien notice.
+B&P § 21703 details the information that must be included in the preliminary lien notice.

 If the renter does not pay the full amount by the date specified in the preliminary lien notice, the owner's lien attaches to the personal property.
-At that time, the owner may enter the space and deny the occupant access to it.
-If the notice of lien was sent by certified mail, the owner may also remove property found in the space to a place of safekeeping.
-If the notice was sent by first class mail, the owner must wait 14 days before removing the property.
+At that time, the owner may enter the space, deny the occupant access to the space, and remove property found in the space to a place of safekeeping.

 Once the lien attaches, the owner must send the occupant a Notice of Lien Sale and a blank Declaration in Opposition to Lien Sale form.
-The required contents of the Notice of Lien Sale are detailed in Business & Professions code 21705.
+The required contents of the Notice of Lien Sale are detailed in B&P § 21705.

 After the lien attaches, if no declaration in opposition to the lien sale is executed, the owner of the self-service facility may sell the property.
 The sale must be advertised for two weeks prior to the sale.
 The advertisement must include a description of the property to be sold, the name of the storage space occupant, and the name and location of the storage facility.